eddiebiv/CS225_PageRank/documents/log.md

 4. Implement Graph Construction constructor

 ### Tasks Completed
-Eddie was able to successfully implement the linear algebra functions.
+Implemented the linear algebra functions.
 However, more thorough testing needs to happen.

 ### Issues encountered (Questions for mentors)
 It is a bit tricky to work with .csv files, how can we easily integrate csv files into our program?

-### Plans for next week
+### Future Plans
 (Hopefully) get a working program for trivial .csv files so then we can advance to realistic inputs.

 ## November 29 2023